iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.0.0 (203758)/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.nsw.service 2 reviews"/>
 </p>

+> Ease to install.
+Thanks.<br> :date: __2021-02-27 12:33:38__

+> This app was working fine for me for almost a year then all of a sudden out of nowhere it will no longer let me in.
+It rejected my (correct) 4 digit code and after logging out to see if that aids the problem, it won't let me log back in.
+I've reset my password and I can access my account on the website, but the app still won't log me in.
+Despite ensuring correct log in information, I'm still being told it's incorrect.
+Very frustrating.<br> :date: __2021-02-26 12:40:27__

+> Can't log out of location very easily.
+Have to book in again and then log out straight away.<br> :date: __2021-02-25 01:18:36__

+> Does anyone know how to add this icon onto their home page for quicker access?
+Fed up having to access play store to open it every time I need to sign in at places.<br> :date: __2021-02-24 23:12:15__

+> I have to continuously logon to checkin or checkout.
+It chews my battery.
+I should not have to rescan the qr code for places I visit regularly.
+The covid checkin should have its own widget .
+Designed by people with no app experience.<br> :date: __2021-02-24 00:41:10__

 > I am so frustrated with this app.
 Initially it was working with no problems, then all of a sudden it stopped allowing me to check in saying to check the accuracy of the time on my phone?
 I have since been trying to log in and it continues to say incorrect password even though I know it is correct as I can sign in via the web.
 Dead set frustrating and I still have no reason why it happened to begin with.
 Uninstall, here I come.<br> :date: __2021-02-20 21:08:09__

 > I'll DC<br> :date: __2021-02-19 17:42:15__